airr-community/airr-standards/docs/api/adc_api.rst

 expensive.
 Data repositories are encouraged to optimize their databases for performance.
 Therefore, based upon a set of query use cases provided by immunology experts, a minimal set of required fields was defined that can be queried.
 These required fields are described in the following Table.
-The fields also have the AIRR extension property ``adc-api-optional: false`` in the AIRR Schema.
+The fields also have the AIRR extension property ``adc-query-support: true`` in the AIRR Schema.

 .. list-table::